Wie is de Mol? (Dutch TV series) season 17: Episode 7 – Verblinden

 Candidates begin at five separate locations across the Dee Wright Observatory of the McKenzie Pass.
-Each station has five questions about the of other candidates which must be answered in 15 minutes.
+Each station has five questions about the other candidates which must be answered in 15 minutes.
 Candidates can use two provided walkie-talkies to communicate to other candidates, however one of them only be used to speak while the other can only be used to listen.
 Unbeknownst to the candidates, each of their walkie-talkies could only be used to speak with or listen to one other candidate instead of the entire group.
 For each question answered correctly, €100 is added to the pot.

 €800 was earned for the pot.